The 2020 Captain of Archery is B. Khuankham 6G

 Chambers-Steward specialty events are the 100 and Long Jump.
 He is also a 4x100m relay specialist.
 In 2019, he was selected as a member of the New Zealand Under 18 relay team aiming to compete at the Junior World Relay Championships in Kenya later this year.

-He is the current School Intermediate 100m & Long Jump Champion.
+He is the current School Intermediate 100m and Long Jump Champion.
 His 2019 jump of 6.45m was 1cm short of the school record set by lasts years Athletics Captain Dominic Overend in 2018.
 He is also the current Intermediate Auckland Champion recording a 6.55m jump and a personal best in 2019.

 Chambers-Steward has been an integral member of many podium finishing 4x100m relay teams since starting at Grammar as a Form 3 student in 2016.